rishiash/BikeSharingCaseStudy/README.md

 # Bicycle Case Study
-> A multiple linear regression model has been built to determine the demand for shared bikes
+> A multiple linear regression model has been built to determine the demand for shared bikes.

 ## Table of Contents